Job Costing Software for Small Contractors

 - Notes and exclusions.

-A job should not look over budget if the client approved more scope and agreed to pay for it.
+Then connect the approved change work to the invoice.
+This keeps the job cost report honest, because a job should never look over budget when the client approved more scope and agreed to pay for it.

 Step 6: Create invoices inside the job